 └── pipelines/ # CI/CD workflow definitions

-For larger organizations, a composition-based approach prevails—creating small, focused repositories for individual modules, then composing them via a separate environments repository.
-This supports specialized teams working independently while maintaining deployment cohesion.
+Larger organizations tend to go with a composition-based approach: small, focused repositories for individual modules, composed through a separate environments repository.
+That lets specialized teams work independently without losing deployment cohesion.

-The most successful Terraform pipeline pattern implements a distinct separation between plan and apply stages, with human approval in between:
+The Terraform pipeline pattern that works best keeps plan and apply in separate stages, with human approval in between:

-This pattern ensures that changes are explicitly reviewed before execution and prevents "planning twice" where the applied changes differ from what was reviewed.
+This way changes get reviewed before they run, and you avoid "planning twice" where the applied changes differ from what was reviewed.

 Google reports 89% faster Terraform CI/CD pipelines by implementing these optimization techniques at scale.

 Before any of that, profile the pipeline.
-A team Scalr helped migrate off Terraform Cloud hit plans dying with The operation was cancelled after reaching the timeout of 15 minutes and assumed the runner was memory-starved — their first request was for more RAM.
+A team Scalr helped migrate off Terraform Cloud hit plans dying with The operation was cancelled after reaching the timeout of 15 minutes and assumed the runner was memory-starved, so their first request was for more RAM.
 A TF_LOG=trace breakdown said otherwise.
 Init was cheap: all 10 providers came from cache, plugin initialization took 17.3 seconds, and 31 modules resolved in 1.7 seconds, with zero memory pressure anywhere.
-The time went to two places nobody had looked: a pre-plan validate integration eating 189.6 seconds (about 3.2 minutes) — a step Terraform Cloud had never run for them — and roughly 10.4 minutes of plan time refreshing live data sources across all ten providers (AWS, PagerDuty, Sentry, Coralogix, Checkly, Vercel, and others).
+The time went to two places nobody had looked: a pre-plan validate integration eating 189.6 seconds (about 3.2 minutes), a step Terraform Cloud had never run for them, and roughly 10.4 minutes of plan time refreshing live data sources across all ten providers (AWS, PagerDuty, Sentry, Coralogix, Checkly, Vercel, and others).
 Raising the timeout and disabling the redundant validate step brought the run in around 9m40s.
-The plan had been correct the entire time: 10 to add, 10 to change, 3 to destroy.
-The instinct to throw hardware at a slow pipeline is usually wrong until a trace log says otherwise — data-source refresh and bolted-on validation steps are the common cost, and neither responds to RAM.
+The plan had been correct the whole time: 10 to add, 10 to change, 3 to destroy.
+The instinct to throw hardware at a slow pipeline is usually wrong until a trace log says otherwise.
+Data-source refresh and bolted-on validation steps are the usual cost, and neither one cares how much RAM you give it.

-GitOps represents a paradigm shift in infrastructure management where Git becomes the single source of truth for both application configuration and infrastructure state.
-For IaC tools like Terraform and OpenTofu, GitOps workflows enable:
+GitOps changes how you manage infrastructure: Git becomes the single source of truth for both application configuration and infrastructure state.
+For IaC tools like Terraform and OpenTofu, GitOps workflows give you:

 Merge-Before-Apply Pattern: